 - 3.1.12 The PCC must not restrict the operational independence of the Chief Constable and the force over which they have direction and control. - 3.1.13 The PCC may appoint a deputy to exercise their functions except for those which cannot be delegated.
-The PCC cannot give consent to such deputy to carry out the following: - issuing the Police and Crime Plan; - appointing, suspending or removing the Chief Constable; - calculating the budget requirement for the purpose of issuing a precept. - 3.1.14 Where a deputy is appointed, they are authorised to exercise or perform any or all of the functions of the PCC with the exception of those listed at paragraph 3.1.13, during any period when the PCC is unavailable through leave or illness to exercise the functions or at any other time with the consent of the PCC. - 3.1.15 If any matter which would normally be referred to the PCC for a decision arises where it is impractical to obtain the decision of the PCC and the matter is urgent the matter may be decided by the appropriate Statutory Officer.
-Appropriate statutory officers authorised to decide urgent matters are the Chief Executive (all issues other than operational matters) and the PCCs Chief Finance Officer (financial and related issues).
-Urgent decisions taken must be reported to the PCC as soon as practicable and published. - 3.2 Functions designated/delegated to the Chief Executive of the Office of the PCC. - 3.2.1 Every PCC must have a Chief Executive in post who will support and advise the PCC in delivering their statutory duties and responsibilities.
+The PCC cannot give consent to such deputy to carry out the following: - issuing the Police and Crime Plan; - appointing, suspending or removing the Chief Constable; - calculating the budget requirement for the purpose of issuing a precept. - 3.1.14 Where a deputy is appointed, they are authorised to exercise or perform any or all of the functions of the PCC with the exception of those listed at paragraph 3.1.13, during any period when the PCC is unavailable through leave or illness to exercise the functions or at any other time with the consent of the PCC.

+3.2 Functions designated/delegated to the Chief Executive of the Office of the PCC.

+- 3.2.1 Every PCC must have a Chief Executive in post who will support and advise the PCC in delivering their statutory duties and responsibilities.
 The Chief Executive is also responsible for assigning the appropriate resources to deliver on these statutory duties and responsibilities. - 3.2.2 The Chief Executive works with the PCC to enable delivery of the PCC's vision, strategy and identified priorities and facilitate appropriate scrutiny of the police force's operational activities. - 3.2.3 The Chief Executive is the Head of Paid Service and is also the Monitoring Officer for the PCC.
 These are statutory roles.
 The Chief Executive is also the Data Protection Officer for the PCC for the purposes of the General Data Protection Regulation (GDPR). - 3.2.4 The Chief Executive is the primary advisor on strategic issues that arise from the PCC's legal duties.
-The Chief Executive discharges their statutory roles as Chief Executive, Head of Paid Service and Monitoring Officer in accordance with the relevant statutory requirements, the
+The Chief Executive discharges their statutory roles as Chief Executive, Head of Paid Service and Monitoring Officer in accordance with the relevant statutory requirements, the Association of PCC Chief Executives' Statement on the role of the Chief Executive and Monitoring Officer of the PCC, and Home Office Guidance.1 - 3.2.5 The Chief Executive is designated as the Chair of the Norfolk Community Safety Partnership hosted and managed by the Office of the Police and Crime Commissioner for Norfolk. - 3.2.6 The Chief Executive is designated as the nominated person to administer Stage 2 pension review complaints under the Internal Disputes Resolution Procedure for the Police Pension Scheme administered by Norfolk Constabulary.